Monastery of Samos, monumental simplicity

-You cross the old stone bridge, hear the water of the Sarria River, and suddenly the stone silhouette of the Monastery of San Julián de Samos dominates the entire valley.
-The feeling has been the same for nearly fifteen centuries: those who arrive here sense that time slows down.
-Founded in the 6th century and still inhabited by Benedictine monks, this place offers silence, hospitality, and a scene that looks like it came straight out of a medieval codex.
-We’re here to show it to you in detail and with care, just how we like to do things on the Camino de Santiago.
+You cross the old stone bridge, hear the water of the Sarria River, and suddenly, the stony silhouette of the Monastery of San Julián de Samos dominates the entire valley.
+The sensation has been the same for almost fifteen centuries: those who arrive here perceive that time loosens.
+Founded in the 6th century and still inhabited by Benedictine monks, this place offers silence, hospitality, and a scene that seems taken from a medieval codex.
+We are here to show it to you in detail and with care, as we like to do on the Camino de Santiago.

-The Monastery of Samos is a mythical site on the Camino de Santiago
+The Monastery of Samos is a mythical enclave of the Camino de Santiago

 Where is the Monastery of Samos?

-The Monastery of Samos, as its name suggests, is located in this town in the southeast of the Lugo province, in Galicia.
-It’s the seat of a small municipality with nearly 3,000 inhabitants and is part of the route of the French Way of the Camino de Santiago.
+The Monastery of Samos, as its name suggests, is located in this town in the southeast of the province of Lugo, in Galicia.
+It is the seat of a small municipality with nearly 3,000 inhabitants and is part of the route of the French Way.

-Leaving Triacastela toward Sarria, the Camino offers pilgrims two possible routes, one of the many variants of the Camino: the more direct route through San Xil, about 18 km, or the Samos variant, a bit longer but much more special.
-This second option, around 24 km, descends among oaks and chestnut trees to the bottom of the valley, crossing silent hamlets and dew-covered meadows, leading the pilgrim to Samos and its imposing monastery.
+Upon leaving Triacastela towards Sarria, the Camino offers the pilgrim two possible routes, one of the many variants of the Camino: the most direct one via San Xil, about 18 km, or the Samos variant, slightly longer but much more special.
+This second option, about 24 km, descends among oaks and chestnuts to the bottom of the valley, passing through silent villages and dew-covered meadows, leading the pilgrim to Samos and its imposing monastery.

-For those traveling by car, the LU-633 road connects Sarria and Pedrafita do Cebreiro and passes right in front of the monastery gates, but the best way to arrive is on foot, backpack on your shoulders, with your Pilgrim Credential ready for another stamp.
+For those traveling by car, the LU-633 road connects Sarria and Pedrafita do Cebreiro and passes right in front of the monastery's doors, but the beautiful way is to enter on foot, with the backpack on your back and the stamp of the pilgrim passport waiting for another memory.

 Facade of the church of the Monastery of Samos

-The Monastery of Samos, declared a National Monument in 1944 and a Site of Cultural Interest, has a fascinating history dating back to the 6th century.
+The Monastery of Samos, declared National Monument in 1944 and Asset of Cultural Interest, has a fascinating history that dates back to the 6th century.

-It is believed to have been founded in the year 560 by Saint Martin of Dumio, and shortly after, Saint Fructuosus organized the monastic life.
-By 665, the monastery already appeared in Visigothic documents.
-After the Muslim invasion, the Asturian king Fruela I restored it and sent his son, the future Alfonso II the Chaste, the first pilgrim, who would later promote the creation of the pilgrimage routes.
-In fact, after the origin of the Camino de Santiago, the monastery also functioned as a pilgrim hospital.
+It is believed to have been founded in the year 560 by Saint Martin of Dumio, and shortly thereafter Saint Fructuoso organized monastic life.
+By 665, the monastery already appears in Visigothic documents.
+After the Muslim invasion, the Asturian king Fruela I restored it and sent his son, the future Alfonso II the Chaste, the first pilgrim who would promote the creation of the Jacobean routes.
+In fact, after the origin of the Camino de Santiago, the monastery also served as a hospital for pilgrims.

 Growth and rebirth

 In 960, with the arrival of the Order of Saint Benedict, Samos flourished in lands, wealth, and prestige, becoming an important cultural center.
-However, after devastating fires, looting, and confiscations, the monastery was rebuilt and reborn in several phases over time.
+However, after devastating fires, looting, and disappropriation, the monastery was rebuilt and reborn in various stages, recovering over time.

 Feijoo and the Enlightenment

-In the 18th century, Benito Jerónimo Feijoo, one of the great thinkers of the Spanish Enlightenment, served as abbot here.
-A defender of science and reason, he left a legacy that lives on in academia.
-His statue in the Great Cloister honors him as a symbol of thought and knowledge in the monastery.
+In the 18th century, Benito Jerónimo Feijoo, one of the great thinkers of the Spanish Enlightenment, was abbot here.
+A defender of science and reason, he left a legacy that remains alive in academia.
+His statue in the Great Cloister commemorates him as a symbol of thought and knowledge in the monastery.

-Alfonso II the Chaste was educated in Samos
+Alfonso II the Chaste received training in Samos

 Architecture that tells stories

-The Monastery of Samos contains an impressive variety of spaces that tell stories from centuries past.
-Here are some of the highlights:
+The Monastery of Samos houses a stunning variety of spaces that tell stories from centuries past.
+Here are some of the most notable:

-• Abbey Church: Built between 1734 and 1748, with a Latin cross design and a granite façade.
-It features a golden altarpiece and an organ with over 3,000 pipes, used for both masses and concerts.
+• Abbatial Church: Built between 1734 and 1748, with a Latin cross design and a granite façade.
+Its gilded altarpiece and an organ with more than 3,000 pipes stand out, accompanying both masses and concerts.

-• Great Cloister: Measuring 54 meters per side with three levels of arches, this nearly 3,000 m² cloister reflects the golden light of sunset, surrounding visitors with serenity and history.
+• Great Cloister: With 54 meters on each side and three levels of arches, this cloister of nearly 3,000 m² reflects the golden light of the sunset, enveloping the visitor in the history and serenity of the place.

-• Small Cloister: Featuring late Gothic and Renaissance styles, with sharp pinnacles and a baroque fountain adorned with mythological figures—a charming and peaceful corner.
+• Small Cloister: In late Gothic and Renaissance style, with sharp pinnacles and a Baroque fountain adorned with mythological figures, a corner full of beauty and calm.

-• Cypress Chapel: Located in the garden, this chapel dates back to the 9th century.
-It preserves pre-Romanesque walls and a centuries-old cypress said to have sprouted where Saint Martin of Tours rested his staff.
+• Cypress Chapel: Located in the orchard, this chapel dates back to the 9th century.
+It preserves pre-Romanesque walls and a centenary cypress that, according to tradition, sprouted where Saint Martin of Tours rested his staff.

-• Library and Archive: After the 1951 fire, the reopened library now houses over 25,000 volumes, including incunabula and ancient atlases.
-A true journey through time with the distinctive scent of parchment and old glue.
+• Library and Archive: After the fire of 1951, this reopened library houses more than 25,000 volumes, including incunabula and ancient atlases.
+An authentic journey to the past with the characteristic aroma of parchment and old glue.

-Chapel of the Savior or the Cypress Chapel of Samos
+Chapel of the Savior or Cypress Chapel of Samos

 The monastery follows the Benedictine rhythm, and pilgrims have the opportunity to participate in the liturgy.
-The guesthouse, simple and welcoming, offers accommodation for pilgrims inside the monastery, as well as an external guesthouse with private rooms available for reservation on their website.
+The hospitality, simple and welcoming, offers accommodation for pilgrims in its internal shelter, as well as an external shelter with private rooms that can be booked on its website.

-Additionally, the monastery offers daily guided tours by monks or volunteers, who accompany visitors through the church, cloisters, and the 17th-century apothecary.
-In the Portería, you’ll also find a shop with products made by the monks, such as Samos honey, books, and Saint Benedict medals.
-Tour schedules are:
+Additionally, the monastery offers daily guided tours by monks or volunteers, who accompany visitors through the church, the cloisters, and the ancient pharmacy from the 17th century.
+In the Portería, you will also find a shop with products made by the monks, such as Samos honey, books, and medals of Saint Benedict.
+The tour times are:

 • Monday to Saturday: 10:00, 11:00, 12:00, 16:30, 17:30, 18:30.